Warnervale - Wadalba

 Warnervale - Wadalba is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Warnervale - Wadalba's dwelling structure in its latest Census evaluation showed 94.4% houses and 5.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 83.2% houses and 16.7% other dwellings.
-Home ownership in Warnervale - Wadalba stood at 25.4%, with mortgaged dwellings at 42.6% and rented ones at 32.0%.
-The median monthly mortgage repayment was $2,167, exceeding Sydney metro's average of $1,900, while the median weekly rent figure was $495 compared to Sydney metro's $385.
-Nationally, Warnervale - Wadalba's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+In Warnervale-Wadalba, as per the latest Census, 94.4% of dwellings were houses, with 5.7% being semi-detached, apartments, or other types.
+This compares to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Home ownership in Warnervale-Wadalba was 25.4%, with mortgaged dwellings at 42.6% and rented ones at 32.0%.
+The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $1,900.
+Median weekly rent in the area was $495, compared to Sydney metro's $385.
+Nationally, Warnervale-Wadalba's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing